act-rules/act-rules.github.io/pages/design/rule-template.md

 ### Expectation

 For each test target, the outcome of (at least one of / all of / any of etc.) the following rules is (passed / failed / etc.):

-- (list atomic rules that are used in this composite rule)
+- (list atomic rules that are used in this composite rule) -
--

 ## Assumptions

-*There are currently no assumptions.*
+_There are currently no assumptions._

 ## Accessibility support

-*There are no major accessibility support issues known for this rule.*
+_There are no major accessibility support issues known for this rule._

 ## Background